 Can You Use Black Bananas?

 It’s normal to use black bananas to make banana bread.
-Many people choose to only use black bananas for banana bread.
+In fact, many people choose to only use black bananas for banana bread.

 Just make sure that the bananas aren’t rotten.
-If the bananas are leaking fluid or if they smell rotten it’s not wise to use them.
+If they’re leaking fluid or if they smell rotten it’s not wise to use them.

 Otherwise, it’s fine to use bananas when they’re black.
 Just check the fruit inside to ensure that it doesn’t look black or rotten before proceeding.